-- (c) Employing each post-development land cover factored into the WQTv. - 524.5524.4 An AWDZ site that undergoes a major substantial improvement activity and does not undergo a major land-disturbing activity shall: - (a) Comply with the performance requirements for major substantial improvement activity, except that the Stormwater Retention Volume (SWRv) shall be equal to the post-development runoff from the eighty-fifth (85th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.0 inch rainfall event); - (b) Achieve treatment of the rainfall from the ninety-fifth (95th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.7 inch rainfall event) by: - (1) Employing each BMP necessary to treat the 1.7 inch Water Quality Treatment Volume (WQTv) equal to the difference between: - (A) The post-development runoff from the 1.7 inch rainfall event; and - (B) The 1.0 inch SWRv; - (2) CalculatingCalculate the WQTv in subsection (b) as follows:
+- (c) Employing each post-development land cover factored into the WQTv. - 524.5 An AWDZ site that undergoes a major substantial improvement activity and does not undergo a major land-disturbing activity shall: - (a) Comply with the performance requirements for major substantial improvement activity, except that the Stormwater Retention Volume (SWRv) shall be equal to the post-development runoff from the eighty-fifth (85th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.0 inch rainfall event); - (b) Achieve treatment of the rainfall from the ninety-fifth (95th) percentile rainfall event for the District of Columbia, measured for a twenty-four (24)-hour rainfall event with a seventy-two (72)-hour antecedent dry period (1.7 inch rainfall event) by: - (1) Employing each BMP necessary to treat the 1.7 inch Water Quality Treatment Volume (WQTv) equal to the difference between: - (A) The post-development runoff from the 1.7 inch rainfall event; and - (B) The 1.0 inch SWRv; - (2) Calculating the WQTv in subsection (b) as follows:

-$WQTv = ([P \times [(Rv_I \times \%I) + (Rv_C \times \%C) + (Rv_N \times \%N)] \times SA] \times 7.48 / 12) \text{-}SWRv$
+$\begin{array}{l} WQTv = ([P \times [(Rv_I \times \% I) + (Rv_C \times \% C) + (Rv_N \times \% N)] \times SA] \times \\ 7.48 \ /12) \text{-}SWRv \end{array}$ where, the surface area under a BMP shall be calculated as part of the impervious cover (%I); and

-WQTv = volume, in gallons, required to be retained or treated, above and beyond the SWRv SWRv = volume, in gallons, required to be retained Р = 95 th percentile rainfall event for the District (1.7 inches) Rv I = 0.95 (runoff coefficient for impervious cover) Rv C = 0.25 (runoff coefficient for compacted cover) $Rv_N$ = 0.00 (runoff coefficient for natural cover) -%I = post-development percent of site in impervious cover -%C = post-development percent of site in compacted cover -%N = post-development percent of site in natural cover SA - surface area in square feet, where, the surface area under a BMP shall be calculated as part of the impervious cover (%I); and
+WQTv = volume, in gallons, required to be retained or treated, above and beyond the SWRv SWRv = volume, in gallons, required to be retained Р = 95 th percentile rainfall event for the District (1.7 inches) Rv_I = 0.95 (runoff coefficient for impervious cover) Rv C = 0.25 (runoff coefficient for compacted cover) Rv_N = 0.00 (runoff coefficient for natural cover)

+%I = post-development percent of site in impervious %C = cover post-development percent of site in compacted cover %N SA = post-development percent of site in natural cover surface area in square feet,

-- (3) Employing each post-development land cover factored into the WQTv. - 524.6524.5 A major regulated project in the AWDZ may achieve on-site treatment for WQTv with: - (a) On-site treatment designed to remove eighty percent (80%) of Total Suspended Solids; (TSS); - (b) On-site retention; or - (c) Direct conveyance of stormwater from the site to an approved shared BMP with sufficient available treatment or retention capacity. - 524.7524.6 An AWDZ site may achieve part of the WQTv by using off-site retention if: - (a) Site conditions make compliance technically infeasible, environmentally harmful, or of limited appropriateness in terms of impact on surrounding landowners or overall benefit to District waterbodies; and - (b) The Department approves an application for relief from extraordinarily difficult site conditions. - 524.8524.7 An AWDZ site that achieves a gallon of Off-Site Retention Volume (Offv) by using Stormwater Retention Credits (SRCs) certified for retention capacity located outside of the Anacostia watershed shall use 1.25 SRCs for that gallon of Offv.OSRv.
+- (3) Employing each post-development land cover factored into the WQTv. - 524.6 A major regulated project in the AWDZ may achieve on-site treatment for WQTv with: - (a) On-site treatment designed to remove eighty percent (80%) of Total Suspended Solids; - (b) On-site retention; or - (c) Direct conveyance of stormwater from the site to an approved shared BMP with sufficient available treatment or retention capacity. - 524.7 An AWDZ site may achieve part of the WQTv by using off-site retention if: - (a) Site conditions make compliance technically infeasible, environmentally harmful, or of limited appropriateness in terms of impact on surrounding landowners or overall benefit to District waterbodies; and - (b) The Department approves an application for relief from extraordinarily difficult site conditions. - 524.8 An AWDZ site that achieves a gallon of Off-Site Retention Volume (Offv) by using Stormwater Retention Credits (SRCs) certified for retention capacity located outside of the Anacostia watershed shall use 1.25 SRCs for that gallon of Offv. - 524.9 An AWDZ site shall obtain Department approval of an integrated pesticide management plan meeting the requirements of the Department's Stormwater Management Guidebook. - 524.10 A major regulated project in the AWDZ shall achieve the required level of stormwater management using one or more of the following methods, in the following order of preference:

-- 524.9524.8 An AWDZ site shall obtain Department approval of an integrated pesticide management plan meeting the requirements of the Department's Stormwater Management Guidebook. - 524.10524.9 A major regulated project in the AWDZ shall achieve the required level of stormwater management using one or more of the following methods, in the following order of preference: - (a) Vegetated BMPs and land covers designed to retain and beneficially use stormwater; - (b) Where compatible with groundwater protection, non-vegetated infiltration BMPs; - (c) Other low impact development practices; - (d) Collection and use of stormwater for on-site irrigation and other purposes; and - (e) Other on-site BMPs or design methods approved by the Department.
+- (a) Vegetated BMPs and land covers designed to retain and beneficially use stormwater; - (b) Where compatible with groundwater protection, non-vegetated infiltration BMPs; - (c) Other low impact development practices; - (d) Collection and use of stormwater for on-site irrigation and other purposes; and - (e) Other on-site BMPs or design methods approved by the Department.